Duolingo Chinese Review vs Alternatives: Is Duolingo a Good Option for Beginners?

 This app focuses on reading comprehension with graded readers.
 You get short stories and articles written at different HSK levels, with pinyin, translations, and audio from native speakers.
 It's excellent for building reading skills and vocabulary in context.

 Du Chinese works well as a supplement.
-Spend 10-15 minutes daily reading stories at your level, and you'll reinforce vocabulary while learning how Chinese sentences actually flow.
+Spend 10-15 minutes daily reading stories at your level, and you'll reinforce vocabulary while learning how Chinese sentences flow.
 The content is way more interesting than typical textbook exercises.

 Rocket Chinese